rust-lang/rust/text/0000-sound-generic-drop.md

-grain scopes, at least not right now, is that there are scenarios where it is *important* to be able to assign the same region to two distinct pieces of data; in particular, this often arises when one wants to build cyclic structure, as discussed in [Cyclic structure is still allowed].
+grain scopes, at least not right now, is that there are scenarios where it is *important* to be able to assign the same region to two distinct pieces of data; in particular, this often arises when one wants to build cyclic structure, as discussed in [Cyclic structure still allowed].